Sandra Oh on the importance of 'being true to yourself' in Hollywood

 "I think when you come from an immigrant background, there is a lot of weight and responsibility and guilt to fulfill your parents' desires because they have sacrificed so much for you," she says.

-Oh says of her own experience that her parents had very normal concerns and fears about her aspirations to become an actor, but she "wore those concerns down."
+Oh says of her own experience that her parents had very normal concerns and fears about her aspirations to become an actress, but she "wore those concerns down."

 "If you can be who you are, and be doing what you love, just being true to yourself — hopefully, people can see themselves in you," she says.
 "They can see themselves reflected, and see the possibility that is hopefully there for them."